bibainet/xhrless/README.md

 ### XHR.prototype.send = function(postData) ###

-Send request with predefined method, headers and body.
+Send request, use predefined URL, method, headers and body.

 1. Call `this.xhr.open(this.method, this.url, true, this.userName, this.password)`;
 2. Send headers defined in `this.headers` by calling `this.xhr.setRequestHeader()`;